chen3feng/blade-build/doc/en/FAQ.md

 )
 ```

-See [GCC Online Documents](https://gcc.gnu.org/onlinedocs/gcc/C-Dialect-Options.html) to see other values。Some version of GCC was released before C++11 stdndard，maybe you should use ”gnu++0x“ to instead。
+See [GCC Online Documents](https://gcc.gnu.org/onlinedocs/gcc/C-Dialect-Options.html) to see other values。Some version
+of GCC was released before C++11 stdndard，maybe you should use ”gnu++0x“ to instead。

 For higher version GCC，such as GCC 6, C++14 is already the default std value, this configuration item maybe become unnecessnary.

 ### Compiled results take up too much disk space ###

-Projects built with Blades are often relatively large-scale projects, so the results after construction often take up more space.
-If you have problems in this area, you can try to optimize them in the following way.
+Projects built with blade are often large-scale projects, so the result files often take up more disk space.
+If it is a
+problem, you can try to optimize them in the following ways.

 #### Reduce debug information level ####

+Blade compiles the code with debugging symbols defaultly, so that when you use some tools such as gdb to debug, you can
+see the names of functions and variables, but the debugging symbols are usually the largest part of the binary file.
+By reducing the level of debugging symbols, the size of the binary file can be significantly reduced, but it also makes
+the program more difficult to debug.

 ```python
 # Reduce the overhead of debug information